-Anyone can apply to use some of the land in the residential red zone (RRZ) on a temporary basis.
-This could include short, one-off events, or projects running for up to 5 years.
+To encourage the community’s engagement with the residential red zones, anyone can apply to use the land on a temporary basis.
+This could include short, one-off events, or projects running for up to five years.

 Projects – Up to 5 years

 A group has built a temporary track for their radio-controlled trucks and diggers.